The Early Years: 1990's and beyond

 Although the Works Collection contains many of the most important chassis it is when a famous driver gets in that high profile moments occur.
 Classic Team Lotus has run its cars for Andretti, Herbert, Mansell, Fittipaldi, Dumfries, Barrichello, Oliver, Charlton, Villeneuve, Kovalainen, Trulli, Johansson, Bruno Senna, Donnelly, Piquet Jr, Franchetti, Perez Sala, Miles, Bell, Stewart, Damon Hill, Lord March and even The Stig.
 Generally this has been great fun for driver and team and it does create a lot of attention.
 Long may it continue.

-Classic Team Lotus has grown to the point where it needs a new purpose built workshop that would incorporate a display area for the Works Collection and an archive for the all the original design drawings and engineering records.
+Classic Team Lotus has grown to the point where it needed a new purpose built workshop that could incorporate a display area for the Works Collection and an archive for the all the original design drawings and engineering records.
+In 2015 a new facility was built adjacent to the old workshops in Hethel and CTL moved to a new home.
 Celebrating Team Lotus is a great way to remember the history of the team which is important and valuable.
 Hopefully it will inspire a redoubling of efforts to create a Heritage Centre that will celebrate and perpetuate the Spirit of the Marque long into the future.